Hongzhou school

-The Hongzhou school (洪州宗 (Hóngzhōu Zōng)) was a Chinese school of Chán of the Tang period (618–907), which started with Mazu Daoyi (709–788) and included key figures like Baizhang Huaihai (749–814), Dazhu Huihai (fl.
-8th c.), and Huangbo Xiyun (d.
-850?).
+The Hongzhou school (洪州宗 (Hóngzhōu Zōng)) was a Chinese school of Chan of the Tang period (618–907), which started with Mazu Daoyi and included key figures Dazhu Huihai, Baizhang Huaihai, his student Huangbo Xiyun, Nanquan Puyuan and his student Zhaozhou Congshen.

 The name Hongzhou refers to the Tang dynasty province that was located in the northern part of present-day Jiangxi province (the area around Nanchang).
 Mazu taught here during his last years and some of his disciples also taught in this region.

 During the Song dynasty (960–1279), many texts were written which constructed encounter dialogues that included Hongzhou school masters as the main characters.
 These texts present them as iconoclastic and antinomian figures.
 However, modern scholars do not consider these later Song sources as reliable depictions of these historical figures.

 History

-The An Lu-shan Rebellion (755-763) led to a loss of control by the Tang dynasty, which changed the position of Chan.
-Metropolitan Chan began to lose its status, while...
+During the life of the founder Mazu, the An Lu-shan Rebellion (755-763) led to a loss of control by the Tang dynasty, which changed the position of elite Chan Buddhism.
+Metropolitan Chan began to lose its status while other schools began to develop in outlying areas, led by various masters, many of whom traced themselves to Huineng.

 Mazu Daoyi

 Mazu Daoyi (709–788) was a monk from Sifang county, Sichuan.
 His teachers are said to have included Reverend Tang (684-734) of Zizhou, Reverend Jin (Korean: Kim, also known as Wuxiang, Korean: Musang), and Huairang.
 Traditionally, Mazu is depicted as a successor in the lineage of Huineng, through his teacher Nanyue Huairang.
-McRae argues that the connection between Huineng and Huairang is doubtful, being the product of later rewritings of Chán-history to place Mazu in the traditional lineages.
+McRae argues that the connection between Huineng and Huairang is doubtful, being the product of later rewritings of Chan-history to place Mazu in the traditional lineages.

-In the latter half of his life, Mazu moved to Hongzhou (present day north Jiangxi), were he began taking students.
+In the latter half of his life, Mazu moved to Hongzhou (present day north Jiangxi), where he began taking students.
 First he resided on Gonggong mountain, and then he settled in Nanchang's state-sponsored Kaiyuan monastery (today known as Youmin Temple) in Hongzhou (present day north Jiangxi).
 During his two decade period at this monastery, Mazu's fame spread and he attracted many disciples from throughout the empire.

-According to Poceski, "Mazu had the largest number of close disciples (rushi dizi, literally, “disciples who entered the room”) among Chan teachers from the Tang period."
-Some important students of Mazu include: Nanquan, Fenzhou Wuye (761–823), Guizong Zhichang (dates unknown), Xingshan Weikuan (755–817), Zhangjing Huaihui (756–815), Danxia Tianran (739–824), Dongsi Ruhui (744–823), Tianhuang Daowu (748–807), and Furong Taiyu (747–826).
+According to Poceski, "Mazu had the largest number of close disciples (rushi dizi 入室弟子, literally, “disciples who entered the room”) among Chan teachers from the Tang period."
+Some students of Mazu include: Nanquan, Fenzhou Wuye (761–823), Guizong Zhichang (dates unknown), Xingshan Weikuan (755–817), Zhangjing Huaihui (756–815), Danxia Tianran (739–824), Dongsi Ruhui (744–823), Tianhuang Daowu (748–807), and Furong Taiyu (747–826).

 Poceski also notes that Mazu's disciples "come across as monks at home in their dealings with powerful officials.
 They appear conversant with Buddhist texts, doctrines, and practices, and proficient at preaching to monks and literati alike."